micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 ```

-#### Portable startup
+#### The portable startup code

 The traditional functionality is to initialise the data & bss sections, to call the C++ static constructors and then pass control to the application `main()`.

-For embedded applications, the sequence is basically the same, just that several specific initialisation routines are called.
+For embedded applications, the sequence is basically the same, just that several specific initialisation routines are added.

 A simplified version of the portable startup code is: